henrique1837/thevibes/README.md

 Users can also enter as guest (no NFT in wallet / not connected the wallet to the dapp).

-Offchain Free to Play (Play for Fun!) game using IPFS pubsub to allow chat messages between players and show positions/movements in the map.
+Offchain Free to Play (Play for Fun!) game done with [Phaser](https://phaser.io/) using [IPFS pubsub](https://github.com/ipfs/js-ipfs/blob/master/docs/core-api/PUBSUB.md#ipfspubsubpeerstopic-options) to allow chat messages between players and show positions/movements in the map.

 Maps were done using tiles from https://itch.io/game-assets/free/tag-tileset and generated using https://www.mapeditor.org/.